The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 Hiking to the Main Peak

-Hyang-jeok-bong [향적봉 – red block in below map] is the highest peak in Deokgyusan National Park, standing at 1,614 meters.
-It is the credit point for the Black Yak 100 Mountain Challenge and draws crowds year round.
-Unlike most peaks there are actually two peak ‘stones’, which you can take a picture with to show you have conquered this mountain.
+Hyangjeokbong [향적봉 – marked in red on the map below] is the highest peak in Deogyusan National Park, standing at 1,614 meters.
+It is a checkpoint for the Black Yak 100 Mountain Challenge and attracts hikers year-round.
+Unlike most peaks, it has two summit markers, both of which you can take photos with to show you’ve reached the top.

-Regardless of which course you take, I do recommend you spend time in the area around the National Park Office (Yellow Star on map).
-This is where the best restaurants are located – something I cover in greater detail in the foods section of this guide.
+Regardless of which route you choose, I recommend spending some time in the area around the National Park Office (marked with a yellow star on the map).
+This is where you’ll find the best restaurants—covered in more detail in the food section of this guide.

-Likewise stopping by the Hyangjeokbong Shelter [향적봉대피소 – light blue arrow] for a coffee or hot chocolate is also a fun 15 minute stop on to the hike.
+I also suggest stopping by the Hyangjeokbong Shelter [향적봉대피소 – marked with a light blue arrow] for a coffee or hot chocolate.
+It’s a cozy 10-minute break and just a short detour—about 15 minutes each way—from the peak.

 Taking the Yellow Course from Deogyusan National Park Office

-The first 5.3 kilometers are called the Gucheondongeosagil Trail [구천동어서길], which is named after the area, Gucheondong [구천동].
-This course is an excellent nature walking trail as it follows the river as it slowly winds its way up the mountain.
-This trail is a mix of road walking and boardwalks, as it is still the active road that leads to the Beakryeonsa Temple [백련사], but you are not allowed to drive your personal vehicle on it.
+The first 5.3 kilometers of the hike are part of the Gucheondongeosagil Trail [구천동어서길], named after the surrounding area, Gucheondong [구천동].
+This section is an excellent nature walk, following a river that gently winds its way up the mountain.
+The trail is a mix of road walking and boardwalks, as it runs along an active road leading to Baekryeonsa Temple, though personal vehicles are not allowed to drive on it.

-Deogyusan national park’s official mascot/ keystone species is the Kumgang Fat Minnow [금강모치].
-This stream system is a protected area for aquatic life, with numerous fish calling this stream home, including the Kumgang Fat Minnow.
+Deogyusan National Park’s official mascot and keystone species is the Kumgang Fat Minnow [금강모치].
+This stream system is a protected habitat for aquatic life, and many fish species—including the Kumgang Fat Minnow—live in these waters.

-After the first 5.3km you come to the Beakryeonsa Temple [백련사], which is a small temple complex that marks the transition from an easy stroll to steep hike.
-The temple is pretty in the spring with the blooming azaleas but overall doesn’t stand out among mountainside temples.
+After the first 5.3 km, you’ll reach Baekryeonsa Temple, a small temple complex that marks the shift from an easy walk to a steeper hike.
+The temple is particularly beautiful in spring when the azaleas are in bloom, but overall, it doesn’t stand out among other mountainside temples.

-For the next 2.3km the trail takes on a much steeper gradient, and the trail is considered advanced, the second highest course type that the national park service uses.
-You cover the majority of the elevation gain along this section and is a mix of steep staircases and rocky inclines.
-As it’s a popular trail in a national park the trail is well maintained with numerous resting points along the way.
+For the next 2.3 km, the trail becomes much steeper and is considered an advanced route, the second-highest difficulty level used by the national park service.
+This section covers most of the elevation gain and consists of steep staircases and rocky inclines.
+Since it’s a popular trail in a national park, the path is well-maintained, with plenty of resting points along the way.

-There’s not much color commentary I can add about this intense short section, other than the fact it will suck, and the views are decent along the way.
-Once you reach the peak area the trees dissipate, and the views become wide open – assuming it isn’t foggy, which it tends to be.
-From here you can either come back the way you came or to descend the opposite direction toward the gondola.
-That course is only 0.6km, plus a one-day ticket.
-There is no further trail; you cannot walk up or down the ski resort, you need to buy a gondola ticket if you want to come this way.
+There’s not much to add about this short but intense section, other than that it’s going to be tough—and the views are decent along the way.
+Once you reach the peak area, the trees thin out, and the views open up—assuming it’s not foggy, which it often is.
+From the summit, you have two options: you can either return the way you came or descend toward the gondola.
+This route is only 0.6 km, plus the cost of a one-way gondola ticket.
+Note that there are no other trails beyond this point; you’ll need a gondola ticket to descend.

-The Muju Resort, that runs the gondola, has a free shuttle bus that goes back to the Gucheondong area, which is where this hike originated from.
-So, it’s very easy to do this hike as a loop course with the gondola.
+The Muju Resort, which operates the gondola, offers a free shuttle bus that goes back to the Gucheondong area, where this hike begins.
+This makes it easy to turn the hike into a loop with the gondola.

-Adding on another 15 minutes to go to the Hyangjeokbong Shelter [향적봉대피소 – light blue box] for a coffee or hot chocolate is also a fun little addition.
+Adding another 15 minutes to visit the Hyangjeokbong Shelter [향적봉대피소 – light blue box] for a coffee or hot chocolate is a fun little extra to your hike.

 Taking the Gondola to hike to the main peak of Deokgyusan National Park

-I’ve had the opportunity to ride the cable car / gondola on three occasions.
-From those experiences there are a couple things for you to know.
+I’ve had the opportunity to ride the cable car/gondola on three occasions, and based on those experiences, there are a few things you should know:

-(2) This park is famously foggy.
-Of the 7 times I’ve hiked this park, I’ve only had a clear view at the peak two times.
+(1) This park is famously foggy.
+Of the seven times I’ve hiked here, I’ve only had a clear view at the peak twice.

 (3) You can ride the gondola back down the mountain.
 But most hikers will hike up one side and then take the gondola down the other side.
 There is a shuttle bus offered by the Muju Ski Resort that brings you back to the other side, making parking not an issue.

-(4) This is an extremely easy ‘hike’ that is only 1.2km round trip from the cable car on the top of Muju resort along a casual incline.
-Hiking shoes arent necessary as the trail is so short and very well maintained.
-But in winter I would recommend you bring crampons.
-I saw people wearing crocks with crampons on them a number of times (eyeroll – I’m judging lol)
+(5) This is an extremely easy “hike”—only 1.2 km round trip from the top of Muju Resort via a gentle incline.
+Hiking shoes aren’t necessary as the trail is short and very well maintained.
+However, in winter, I recommend bringing crampons.
+I’ve seen people wearing Crocs with crampons attached to them a number of times (eyeroll—I’m judging, lol).

-The whole hike can be seen in the below imagine, which I took from the Baekdudagan trail section.
+The entire hike is shown in the image below, which I took from the Baekdudagan Trail section, which I cover in the next section.

 Hiking the Baekdudaegan Ridge Line Course

-The Baekdudaegan is the name of the mountain range that runs down the length of the Korean Peninsula.
-In South Korea, the Korean government has created a hiking trail that runs 700+ km and goes through 8 national parks, which are from North to South: Seoraksan, Odaesan, Taebaeksan, Sobaeksan, Woraksan, Soknisan, Deokyusan (this article), and Jirisan.
+The Baekdudaegan is the mountain range that runs along the length of the Korean Peninsula.
+In South Korea, the government has established a hiking trail that spans over 700 km and passes through eight national parks.
+These parks, from north to south, are: Seoraksan, Odaesan, Taebaeksan, Sobaeksan, Woraksan, Soknisan, Deokyusan (this article), and Jirisan.

-The Deogyusan Section is shown in part on the above map with a white line.
-The important facts about this course is that is starts and ends on the southern and northern most sections of the park and does not run through the main peak.
-If you want to hike the Baekdudaegan and go to the main peak of this park, you have to add an hour-long detour.
+The Deogyusan section of the Baekdudaegan is shown in part on the map above with a white line.
+Key facts about this trail include that it starts and ends at the southern and northernmost sections of the park and does not pass through the main peak.
+If you want to hike the Baekdudaegan and reach the main peak of Deogyusan, you’ll need to add an hour-long detour.

-I would note that the Baekdudaegan Ridge trail section of Deogyusan National Park is much more beautiful than the rest of the park.
+It’s also worth noting that the Baekdudaegan Ridge trail section through Deogyusan National Park is much more scenic than the rest of the park.

-But realistically, you will not hike any part of the Baekdudaegan unless you fall into one of two camps – (A) you are actively completing the Baekdudaegan Ridge Trail Challenge, OR (B) you are completing the big three 대종주 courses or the large 종주 courses in Korea.
+However, realistically, you’ll only hike part of the Baekdudaegan if you fall into one of two categories: (A) you’re actively completing the Baekdudaegan Ridge Trail Challenge, or (B) you’re tackling one of the major long-distance trails in Korea, such as the Big Three 대종주 courses or other large 종주 courses.

 What is 대종주?
 What is 덕유산 육구 종주?

-The 대종주 roughly translates to ‘big full course’ and in South Korea there are three 대종주, located in the following parks; Seoraksan, Jirisan and the Deogyusan.
-All three of these courses are 40+km courses that run along the Bakedudaegan Ridge Trail and cover the full length of the park that contain them.
+The 대종주 roughly translates to “big full course,” and in South Korea, there are three major 대종주 trails, located in the following parks: Seoraksan, Jirisan, and Deogyusan.
+All three courses are 40+ km long and run along the Baekdudaegan Ridge Trail, covering the full length of the respective parks.

-While I have not personally hiked the Deogyusan 대종주 (48km), I have hiked the largest section (33km) which is called the 육구 종주.
-The name 육구 is based on the start and end point of the trail (from 십령 to 천동탐방지원센터).
-This course is exclusively the southern section of the park following the Baekdudaegan until the turn off for the main peak at 백암봉 – which can be seen on the above map, and then descents down the yellow trail.
+While I haven’t personally hiked the Deogyusan 대종주 (48 km), I have hiked the largest section (33 km), known as the 육구 종주.
+The name 육구 is derived from the trail’s start and end points (from 십령 to 천동탐방지원센터).
+This section exclusively covers the southern part of the park, following the Baekdudaegan until it turns off toward the main peak at Baegam-bong [백암봉], which is marked on the map above, before descending down the yellow trail.

-This course is not public transportation friendly and requires a hiking group bus or a multiple vehicle set up.
-Theoretically you could taxi to the starting point (육십령) but that will be fairly expensive, and you have to start by 3am as you can neither camp on the trail (as it’s all in a national park) nor are there any shelters that you can reserve along the way.
-But this does end at the same point that the yellow course starts (where the restaurants are) so it isn’t too bad from an accommodation and food perspective.
-When I completed this course in May 2022, I went with a Korean hiking group that departed Seoul at 11pm and started hiking at 2:45am.
+This course is not public transportation-friendly and requires either a hiking group bus or a setup with multiple vehicles.
+Theoretically, you could take a taxi to the starting point (육십령), but it would be quite expensive, and you’d need to start by 3 a.m. since camping along the trail is prohibited (as it’s all within a national park), and there are no shelters available for reservations along the way.
+However, this course ends at the same point where the yellow course starts (near the restaurants), so from an accommodation and food perspective, it isn’t too difficult to manage.
+When I completed this course in May 2022, I joined a Korean hiking group that departed Seoul at 11 p.m. and started hiking at 2:45 a.m.
+If you would like more information on the course, you are welcome to comment and I will provide the details.

-The reason I completed this trail was because from 2022-2024 I completed the Baekdudaegan Ridge Trail Challenge with Blackyak.
-This challenge is the less popular sister challenge to the BlackYak 100 Mountain Challenge.
-If you decide to take on this course, there are some very beautiful views to take in!
-Since I went in May, I was able to catch the end of Azalea blooming season*.
+The reason I completed this trail was because, from 2022-2024, I took on the Baekdudaegan Ridge Trail Challenge with Blackyak.
+This challenge is the lesser-known counterpart to the Blackyak 100 Mountain Challenge.
+If you decide to tackle this course, there are some stunning views to enjoy!
+Since I went in May, I was able to catch the tail end of the azalea blooming season.*

-*If you are looking for the best Azaela hikes, I would recommend you check out my spring hiking guide!
+*If you’re looking for the best azalea hikes, I’d recommend checking out my spring hiking guide!

-The northern section of the Baekdudaegan in Deogyusan is also a very intensive elevation gain hike like the 육구 종주 course.
-This hike has some overlap with the 육구 종주, as they both start in the south heading north and has you passing by the turn off point with the peak (백암봉) but instead of taking the turn off like the 육구 course does, you instead keep going north.
+The northern section of the Baekdudaegan in Deogyusan is also an intense elevation gain hike, similar to the 육구 종주 course.
+This trail overlaps with the 육구 종주, as both start in the south heading north and pass by the turn-off point to the peak (Baegam-bong [백암봉]).
+However, instead of taking the turn-off like the 육구 course does, you continue heading north.

 Exploring Gucheondong [구천동] and its best dishes and restaurants!